blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 --out-file previewPoolMetaDataHash.txt
 ```

-Copy previewPoolMetaDataHash.txt to your air-gapped
+Copy `previewPoolMetaDataHash.txt` to your air-gapped machine.

 ***

-## Step 3 - Upload preview-pool-metadata.json to public web site
+## Step 3 - Upload `preview-pool-metadata.json` to a public website

-Upload your `preview-pool-metadata.json` file to a Web site that you administer or a public Web site.
+Upload your `preview-pool-metadata.json` file to a website that you administer or a public Web site.
 For example, you can upload your pool metadata to GitHub. <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/uploading-pool-metadata-to-github" target="_blank">See Coincashew guide here for uploading to GitHub.</a>

 ***

 ## Step 4 - Verify the metadata hashes
-First we will get the metadata hash from your metadata json URL.
+First retrieve the metadata hash from your metadata JSON URL.

 Replace <https://www.METADATA-URL.com> with your actual URL from Step 3.
 ```
 cardano-cli conway stake-pool metadata-hash --pool-metadata-file <(curl -s -L <https://www.METADATA-URL.com>)
 ```

-Make sure this hash matches the hash here:
+Verify that this hash matches the value here:

 ```
 cat previewPoolMetaDataHash.txt
 ```